feiyuxiaoThu/nimo-markdown-cv/index.md

 ### __Tokyo University,Thermal Energy Engineering Lab__ `2017.6 - 2017.8`
 _Visiting Scholar_<br>
-Help to perform simulations of nano-heat conduction in different interfaces and perform a bayesian way to efficiently find out the structure with desired property.
+In [TEEL](http://www.phonon.t.u-tokyo.ac.jp/?),help to perform simulations of nano-heat conduction in different interfaces and perform a bayesian way to efficiently find out the structure with desired property.